WHOEVER ~ From Death and Back to Life ~ That Quantum Leap

 Specific Lines:

-Rhythm: The rhythm here should be more structured again, returning to 4/4 time, representing the logical, scientific nature of the revelations.
+The rhythm here is now more structured again, returning to 4/4 time, representing the logical, scientific nature of the revelations.

-Example Rhythm: Steady and deliberate rhythms could be used to ground this section, perhaps using a piano or electronic pulse.
+Steady and deliberate rhythms are the foundation of this section, perhaps using a piano, maybe I might keep it to an electronic pulse.

 Specific Lines:

-Rhythm: This final part could have a soft and gentle 3/4 waltz-like rhythm, bringing the poem to a meditative conclusion.
+This final part is a soft and gentle 3/4 waltz-like rhythm, bringing the poem to a meditative conclusion.

-Example Rhythm: Gentle strings or a soft piano accompaniment could support the introspective nature of this part, with longer pauses between lines to give weight to the speaker's final thoughts.
+Gentle strings or a soft piano accompaniment support the introspective nature of this part, with longer pauses between lines to give weight to the speaker's final thoughts.

-The poem’s rhythm is dynamic, flowing between open and structured musical moments.
-Using a combination of time signatures (like 6/8, 3/4, and 4/4) and varying the tempo and intensity helps reflect the poem’s mystical and spiritual journey.
-The rhythm shifts to echo the emotional intensity and revelations within the text, from moments of awe and wonder to personal realizations.
+the poem’s rhythm is dynamic, flowing between open and structured musical moments.
+Using a combination of time signatures (like 6/8, 3/4, and 4/4) and varying the tempo and intensity helps me reflect the poem’s mystical and spiritual journey.
+The rhythm shifts to echo the emotional intensity and revelations within the text, from moments of awe and wonder to personal realisations.

 General Musical Recommendation for the Poem